 "I have no doubt about that."
-Considering the Digimon kept stealing the s'mores and eating them before they had a chance to be used in the bridge, there wasn't much to compete with.
+Considering the Digimon kept stealing the s'mores and eating them before they had a chance to be used in the bridge, competition was far from stiff.
 "Seriously, though, we need you at breakfast.
-There's just been a message from Gennai.
+There's been a message from Gennai.
 Sounds like something's going down in Digiworld again."

 "But we're on vacation!"

 "I know.
-Stupid evil dude forgot to pencil that in his schedule."
+Stupid evil dude missed the memo."
 Returning out the door, Taichi snapped twice behind his back.
 "Two minutes.
 I'll see you there."

 Daisuke turned to Ken with a sigh.
 "Just great.
 I never get to relax!
 No wonder I'm so tense all the time."